tiennguyen047/LeafPic_nqt/README.md

 #### Licensing
 LeafPic is licensed under the [GNU v3 Public License](https://gitlab.com/HoraApps/LeafPic/blob/dev/LICENSE).
 In addition to the terms set by the GNU v3 Public License, we ask that if you use any code from this repository that you send us a message to let us know.

+I instendt this project for learning androin code, thank,